 - Can I create intrigue or encourage a specific action?

 If the answer to any of these questions is yes, then a postscript may be a valuable addition.
-However, avoid using it simply as an afterthought.
+Still, avoid using it simply as an afterthought.
 Instead, think of it as a strategic element that can amplify your message.

-For example, in a sales email, you might use the postscript to reiterate a special offer or deadline:
+Take this: in a sales email, you might use the postscript to reiterate a special offer or deadline:

 2. Keep It Concise

-For instance, in a thank-you note, you might add:
+To give you an idea, in a thank-you note, you might add:

 "P.S.
 I'm already looking forward to our next meeting!"